 A Professional's Focus

-Therefore, our focus is on improving the Exercise Professionals investigative, decision making, and exercise delivery skill of, to, and for the client.
-All sciences are directed toward a better understanding of an individuals idiosyncrasies and how to modify everything to each individual.
-Generalized assessments, exercise instructions, and protocols of progression are acceptable standards of education and practice for physical therapy and personal training.
+RTS offers truly PRACTICAL education for the Exercise Professional, not bound by tradition, and not biased by sciences like physiology that cannot possibly influence exercise design decisions.
+The focus is on an ever-expanding foundation of principles and information that enables the decision making process, enhancing the Exercise Professional's skills of investigation, custom exercise design, progression, and exercise delivery specific to the idiosyncratic and changing needs and tolerances of the individual client.
+While generalized assessments, exercise instructions, and protocols of progression are acceptable standards of education and practice for physical therapy and personal training.
 At RTS we considered anything that is not Client-Defined™ as subpar for true Exercise Professional!
 Everything must be modified based upon "Who, Goal, Have, Own, and Tolerate"™!

 RTS focuses and excels at the progressive presentation of Exercise Mechanics, an application of engineering and physics to the understanding, implementation, and delivery of exercise.
 The upper levels of the RTS programs have proven time and time again to exceed the vast all major university kinesiology, biomechanics, exercise science, or sports medicine classes in terms of the applicable presentation of mechanical principles and their specific application to various individuals.
 The integration of orthopedics and motor learning with the physics of resistance application along with the skills of client/patient education set RTS apart.